-Semester-long exemptions for conflicts such as regular employment may be granted at the beginning of the semester by obtaining permission from VP/Dean for Student Life or Director of Campus Life.
-Allotted absences will be reduced by two for each day of the week that a semester long exemption is given.
+Semester-long exemptions for conflicts such as regular employment may be granted at the beginning of the semester by obtaining permission from the Associate Dean of Student Engagement and/or the VP/Dean for Student Life.
+Allotted absences will be reduced by two for each chapel day that a semester-long exemption is given.
+Chapel attendance is recorded on student transcripts as Pass/Fail.
+Students must pass chapel each semester of full-time attendance in order to graduate.